elahd/pylaundry/README.md

 ## Purpose

 pylaundry allows developers to make the ESD CyclePay system interoperable with custom scripts and third party systems like Home Assistant.
-The library supports querying machine status and virtual card balances.
-If your building's laundry room supports one of the below apps, you should be able to use pylibrary:
+The library supports querying machine status, checking virtual card balances, and using your virtual card to add money to machines.
+If your building's laundry room supports one of the below apps, you should be able to use pylaundry:

 | Logo                                                                                                                           | Name              | Links                                                                                                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------------ | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |